alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### What would you like to work on next week?

-* Run GitHub onboarding session for Data Wranglers (project boards and workflows for
+* Run GitHub onboarding session for Data Wranglers (project boards and workflows for the AIM RSF Ops team) today
-* Supporting AIN RSF Collab Cafe and the PPIE work inside that
+* Supporting AIM RSF Collab Cafe and the PPIE work for the session
 * Setting up a GitHub Pages area for the Glossary of Terms
 * Chairing PPIE in Research Panel this Friday
 * Giving a talk on TTW to Leeds ReproTea 22nd (working on it during TTW Collab Cafe)